drewm27/speakerrankings/designing-bluetooth-speakers.md

 ## Sound Quality Considerations
 While convenience is a huge selling point, sound quality remains paramount in Bluetooth speaker design.
 Achieving good sound in a compact, wireless device is challenging due to space limitations and power constraints, but there are several ways to enhance audio performance:

 Driver Configuration: The arrangement and size of the drivers have a direct impact on the soundstage and frequency response.
 Small Bluetooth speakers often struggle to reproduce deep bass because of the physical limitations of the driver size.
-Designers may use passive radiators—additional components that vibrate in response to sound pressure from the active drivers—to simulate bass frequencies without requiring extra power or space for larger drivers.
+Designers may use passive radiators, additional components that vibrate in response to sound pressure from the active drivers, to simulate bass frequencies without requiring extra power or space for larger drivers.

 DSP (Digital Signal Processing): DSP algorithms are often used in Bluetooth speakers to optimize the sound.
 DSP can adjust the frequency response, manage equalization, and prevent distortion by dynamically processing the audio signal.
 This is particularly useful in small speakers, where achieving a natural sound without distortion is more difficult.